-This 2-day workshop provides training in the assessment and treatment of deployment-related sleep disturbance with a focus on Cognitive Behavioral Therapy for Insomnia (CBT-I), an evidence-based approach to treating sleep problems.
-It covers the rates and types of sleep problems identified in the military population, introduces sleep mechanisms and theories, highlights current research findings on this topic, provides training in conducting a sleep-focused differential assessment and reviews clinical strategies and interventions.
-The instructors teach cognitive and behavioral interventions to treat insomnia, including skills for using Stimulus Control and Sleep Restriction.
+This 2-day workshop provides training in the assessment of military-related sleep disturbance and treatment of insomnia via Cognitive Behavioral Therapy for Insomnia (CBT-I), an evidence-based approach to treating sleep problems.
+The workshop begins with a broad foundation of normal sleep, including sleep mechanisms and theories, which builds to instruction on sleep-focused differential assessment with a focus on functional analysis.
+From this perspective, we explore the etiology of insomnia and introduce clinical interventions within a step-by-step CBT-I protocol.
+Experiential and interactive elements develop practical skills for using Stimulus Control, Sleep Restriction, and cognitive therapy.
 Military case examples are incorporated to illustrate key concepts and techniques.
-Participants are expected to engage in case discussion and role-plays in class to practice CBT-I techniques, and attendance at both days is required.
+Participants are expected to engage in case discussion and role-plays in class to practice CBT-I techniques, and attendance both days is required.

-1. Describe the prevalence of sleep problems experienced by military personnel during and after deployment.
+1. Articulate the prevalence of insomnia experienced by military personnel.

-2. Discuss the Two-Process (Homeostatic & Circadian) Model of Sleep.
+2. Teach patients the Two-Process (Homeostatic & Circadian) Model of Sleep.

 4. Perform sleep-focused differential assessment.